-Simple things like a sunset, an ice cream cone on a hot summer day, or a having a good friend stop by unexpectedly.
+Simple things like a sunset, an ice cream cone on a hot summer day, or having a good friend stop by unexpectedly.

-Happiness is also achieved by having plenty of money to buy what you need and want, having a family to love you and to love them back, and enjoying good health.
+We also achieve happiness by having plenty of money to buy what we need and want, having a family to love us and to love them back, and enjoying good health.

-While there are tons of experts out there sharing their thoughts and ideas about what we need to be happy, not many people are really talking about things you don’t need.
+While there are tons of experts out there sharing their thoughts and ideas about what we need to be happy, few people are really talking about things you don’t need.

 So, how do you figure out what you don’t actually need to feel and be happy?

 1. A Fat Bank Account

 So while you’re sitting at home feeling like a loser because you haven’t made your first million, remember that happiness exists without money.

 They realize as long as their basic needs are met, they have every reason to feel happy.
-So remember:

 A: According to the experts, the benchmark salary for happy living starts at $75,000 a year.

 B: If you start feeling down about how “poor” you think you are, go volunteer for a nice dose of reality.

 2. A Large Wardrobe of Clothing

 If you pulled out your entire wardrobe and put aside the items you actually wore in the last six months, you’d probably find that you only wore a small portion.

 While they say that clothes make the man, I think “they” are wrong, or were at least speaking about a different era.

-Many have a few items to choose from, or in the case of Steve Jobs, ONE signature look that allows them to focus on what they find important in life.
+Many have a few items to choose from, or in the case of Steve Jobs, one signature look that allows them to focus on what they find important in life.

 A: True happiness comes from looking and feeling great inside and out.
 Try owning 20 pieces that look great on you and are well made.

 B: Your wardrobe is like you: ever growing and changing.
 It should reflect that.
-So stop holding onto clothing you’ve owned, but haven’t worn forever.
+So stop holding onto clothing you’ve owned but haven’t worn forever.

 3. Being Perfect All the Time

 Whether that means having or living what looks like a perfect past, present, or future, perfection isn’t reality.

-Unless your aim is to become a Stepford wife (or husband), it’s a futile goal, because humans make mistakes.
+Unless your aim is to become a Stepford wife (or husband), it’s a futile goal because humans make mistakes.

 We all have things we do well (some more than others), but we also all have lessons to learn, issues we struggle with, and a past that sometimes may not look so pretty to others.

-That means being the best YOU that you can be everyday, even if it doesn’t look the way you thought it would.
+That means being the best you that you can be every day, even if it doesn’t look the way you thought it would.

 A: Perfection is a great way to become stuck and unhappy.
 So let yourself fail, make mistakes, and then learn from them.

 4. Having Hundreds of “Friends”

 While most of us left High School a while ago, it seems the High Schooler in all of us never really left.

-Now if you don’t have hundreds or even thousands of “friends” on your social media sites, it feels as though you’re destined to become the lonely spinster living with a disturbingly high number of cats.
+Now, if you don’t have hundreds or even thousands of “friends” on your social media sites, it feels as though you’re destined to become the lonely spinster living with a disturbingly high number of cats.

-So on those days you’re feeling suspiciously like a crazy cat lady, remember to:
+So on those days, you’re feeling suspiciously like a crazy cat lady, remember to:

 Ask someone to lunch, a walk, or a coffee, and see how much happier you feel after experiencing a real connection, where you can actually touch the other person.

-B: Choose to surround yourself with people who are kind, loving and supportive of you, your lifestyle, and your ideas.
+B: Choose to surround yourself with people who are kind, loving, and supportive of you, your lifestyle, and your ideas.
 The rest of them will only make you feel unhappy and judged.

 5. The Perfect Family

-So thinking that life will be so much better if your family were perfect, is a waste of time and energy.
+So thinking that life will be so much better if your family were perfect is a waste of time and energy.

-Some families are happier and more well-adjusted; while others may be so toxic that you may have to physically leave and create your own to be happy.
+Some families are happier and more well-adjusted, while others may be so toxic that you may have to physically leave and create your own to be happy.

-But it is possible to have a family that loves, supports, and respect you.
-When family woes have gotten you down, remember that:
+But it is possible to have a family that loves, supports, and respects you.

-A: You don’t actually have to be a blood relative to be considered part of a family.
+A: You don’t actually have to be a blood relative to be part of a family.
 You just need to be surrounded by people who love you and accept you for who you are.